 Still in the mood for markets?
 Then head out to Old Souk, a traditional souk that sells textiles, clothes, footwear and souvenirs.

-EXTRA TIP: There’s a new Gold Souk Dubai in the Bur Dubai area you can check out, if the original one didn’t suffice your gold ambitions!
+EXTRA TIP: There’s a new Gold Souk in the Bur Dubai area you can check out, if the original one didn’t suffice your gold ambitions!

 Gold in Dubai is considerably cheaper than in other countries because the Emirates has no import duty tax on gold and very low taxes on jewelry.
+Its price depends on the gold rate of the day.

 Yes, tourists can buy gold in Dubai.
 The most popular place to do so is the Dubai Gold Souk, with over 380 retailer shops selling all kinds of jewelry and precious metals.
 If you intend to visit, though, consider going with a tour, as you’ll understand more of Dubai’s commercial district and history and avoid being harassed by vendors.

-Dubai Gold Souk address is in Deira, the commercial district in Old Dubai.
+The Gold Souk address is in Deira, the commercial district in Old Dubai.
 It’s really close to the Dubai Spice Souk and Old Souk, and can be reached by different means of transportation, from bus to metro, abra and even on the Hop On Hop Off Bus.

 Yes, you can travel internationally with gold.
 However, there are certain things to be aware of.